-Growing up in Sydney, Robyn’s carefree childhood days were a rich mix of cultural influences, shared with neighbours from Yugoslavia who loved to cook and sew.
-Together with Greek and Italian school friends:
+Growing up in Sydney, Robyn’s carefree childhood days were a rich mix of cultural influences, shared with neighbours from Yugoslavia, and Greek and Italian school friends.

 Colours, traditions and friendships impacted my life from a young age.
 My grandparents travelled extensively to exotic places, at a time when not many travelled.
 We would have slide nights of their adventures.
 (Robyn Ross, 2018)